Look at Where You Spend Your Time as a Leader to See Who You Might Be Covering For.

 I deal with many CEOS who are incredibly capable at their job.
 They can also do the job of many of the people who work for them.
 They may even be an expert in their area.
-The problem is that if CEOs step into what I call “Player Mode” too often, they can be masking an underlying talent problem that will eventually cap the organization’s growth.
+The problem is that if CEOs step into what I call “Player Mode” too often, they can be masking an underlying talent management problem that will eventually cap the organization’s growth.

 Let me explain.